 Pregnancy requires solid nutrition!
 You are not just eating for yourself, you are eating for a developing human being.
 And with this comes all the absolutely incredible complexity of developing tissue, neurons, and all types of cells or and organ systems that you can imagine.

 However, that doesn’t end after you deliver.
 Pregnancy and the stress of surgery have likely depleted your body of many nutrients that are absolutely critical to healing and recovery.
 After a C-section, the tissue trauma done to your body is considerable.
-The incisions, moving of internal organs, loss of blood, etc., create an large void of critical nutrients required in tissue healing.
-And don’t forget, if you are breastfeeding, you are still your baby’s primary source of nutrition as well immune system support!
+The incisions, moving of internal organs, loss of blood, etc., create a large void of critical nutrients required in tissue healing.
+And don’t forget, if you are breastfeeding, you are still your baby’s primary source of nutrition as well as immune system support!

 “Good” nutrition is certainly not easy, particularly when it’s hard to know what’s “good” in today’s ever-changing standards.
 If you are getting a wide variety of fruits and vegetables, some whole grains, and avoiding processed foods while washing off the pesticides, that’s probably a good start.
 If you can plan ahead and prepare surgery-safe supplements and meals for right before surgery and just after, that may help speed recovery and also allow you to set a routine that will ensure an optimized recovery timeline.

 If you want to know more about recovery nutrition, we would like invite you to our recovery nutrition white paper, where we discuss all the nutrients that are important for healing and recovery, as well as where to get them.

 3. Keep activity light but consistent where possible

 When recovering from a cesarean section procedure, you don’t want to be completely sedentary.